 A side effect of burning fossil fuels is the production of extra greenhouse gases.

-Over time, these extra greenhouse gases have built up in the atmosphere and are trapping more of the infrared radiation that would normally bounce back out to space - this is causing temperatures to rise which results in long term changes to climate.
+Over time, these extra greenhouse gases have built up in the atmosphere and are trapping more of the infrared radiation that would normally bounce back out to space - this is causing temperatures to rise, resulting in climate change.

-Locally, we are likely to experience more extremes of weather such as higher temperatures, prolonged hot and dry periods as well as heavier rainfall events.
-These weather extremes could lead to impacts such as local flooding and water shortages.
+In Kingston, we are likely to experience more extremes of weather such as higher temperatures, prolonged hot and dry periods as well as heavier rainfall events and stronger winds.

-Detailed information about climate change can be found on the Met Office website.
+You can find out more about the impacts of climate change on the Met Office website.